What are Clouds on Title in Real Estate?

 If we think of a smooth, uneventful real estate transaction as a sunny day, then anything that hinders the effortless transfer of title, would be deemed a cloud.
 “Clouds” are any claims, unreleased liens, or documents that appear on a property’s title record.

-Property buyers prefer clear titles and clouds makes property title transfer more difficult.
+Property buyers prefer clear titles and clouds make property title transfer more difficult.
 Additionally, clouds could invalidate the legal ownership of the property.
 A clear title is a record that does not have legal claims or ownership disputes from other parties.

 Examples of Clouds on Title

-The presence of clouds diminish the value of the home.
+The presence of clouds diminishes the value of the home.
 Additionally, the new property owner would be responsible for the debts if they decide to purchase.
 In many cases, clouds may deter potential buyers.